-Our teachers in Les Étoiles de Mer are Miss Stevenson (Primary Teacher) and Ms Lynskey (Primary Teacher).
-In Les Baleines are Miss Obee (Primary Teacher) and Miss Peternell (Montessori Teacher).
-Les Requins is taught by Miss Kiernan (Primary Teacher, Head of Lower School).
-All groups work with Mrs Shah (Montessori Teacher) who particularly helps children with Life Skills work, and Miss Cerra and Mr Salmon who are Teaching Assistants for Lower School.
+Our teachers in Les Étoiles de Mer are Miss McDermott (Primary Teacher, Head of Lower School) and Miss Hanks (Montessori Teacher).
+In Les Baleines are Miss Stevenson (Primary Teacher) and Mrs Bishop (Primary Teacher).
+Les Requins is taught by Miss Peternell (Montessori Teacher).
+All groups work with Mrs Shah (Montessori Teacher) who particularly helps children with Life Skills work, Miss Jones (Assistant SENco and ELS Therapist) and Miss Cerra and Mr Salmon who are Teaching Assistants for Lower School.

 In line with the Montessori method, when children reach the Lower School they begin to use a ‘worklist’.
 Every morning upon arrival, each child writes a list of tasks to work on during their three-hour work cycle.
 This list includes maths, writing, reading, language and culture.
 Children work through their list in any order, working independently, with a friend, in a small group or alongside their Key Person.
 Each child works their way through a broad curriculum, which includes spelling, grammar, comprehension, reading, maths, science and culture, at their own pace.